dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 ### Add Area route

-Area routes typically use conventional routing rather than attribute routing:
+Area routes typically use conventional routing rather than attribute routing.
+Area routes should be registered before non-area routes.
+Registering non-area routes first has the potential to generate a incorrect link when targeting an action in an area.

+`{area:...}` can be used as a token in route templates if url space is uniform across all areas:

 [!code-csharp[](areas/samples/MVCareas/Startup.cs?name=snippet&highlight=18-21)]

 In the preceding code, `exists` applies a constraint that the route must match an area.
+Using `{area:...}` is the least complicated mechanism to adding routing to areas.

 The following code uses <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> to create two named area routes: